 - bowel wall thickening: 1-7 cm

-- aneurysmal (or pseudoaneurysmal) dilatation (30%): occurs due to the replacement of muscularis by tumour or infiltration of myenteric nerve plexus 6
+- aneurysmal (or pseudoaneurysmal) dilatation (30%): occurs due to the replacement of muscularis by tumor or infiltration of myenteric nerve plexus 6

 Despite the extensive involvement, small bowel obstruction is uncommon because of lack of desmoplastic reaction, and perforation is rare.